MissKibetu/SendIT-API/README.md

 * Create a parcel delivery order
 * Get all parcel delivery orders
 * Get a specific parcel delivery order by ID
-* Get a specific parcel delivery order by ID
+* Get a specific parcel delivery order by email
 * Cancel a parcel delivery order

 ## Functioning endpoints